DanielM24/Introduction-to-Robotics-Course/Final project/README.md

 # Final Project
 **About the project:**

-This is an example of a digital clock using a LCD.
+This is an example of a digital clock using a LCD with Touchscreen.
 The user can set up an alarm, which can be dismissed by solving a simple math question, or by solving a LED memory game.
 Additional features: MP3 music player using the DFPlayer Mini module.

 ### Requirements